cheakywood/multiversx-simple-voting/README.md

 ## Building the Smart Contract

-Compile the smart contract source code into WebAssembly (WASM) bytecode:
+Compile the smart contract into WebAssembly (WASM) bytecode:
 ```bash
 sc-meta all build
 ```